5 Best Hiit Shoes in 2023

 Should HIIT shoes fit tightly?

 Yes, you want a relatively tight-fitting HIIT shoe.
 A tight fit will prevent your heel lifting when you’re doing plyometric jumping movements.
-However, there should be a few millimeters of clearance between the tips of your toes and the upper material to allow for natural toe splay when you are pressing into the floor.
+However, there should be a few millimetres of clearance between the tips of your toes and the upper material to allow for natural toe splay when you are pressing into the floor.